-"Effective April 1, 2012, MCCC and MCC U.S. entered into a covenant to share the operations of the MCC U.S. international programs in each country that the former MCCBN operated and all related assets including property, relationships, reputation, knowledge, experience and supporting systems located in those countries.
+"Effective April 1, 2012, MCCC [MCC Canada] and MCC U.S. entered into a covenant to share the operations and all related assets including property, relationships, reputation, knowledge, experience and supporting systems of the MCC international programs (internally referred to as Shared Program).
 It is intended that the share that each national entity owns under this arrangement in each country program will be an undivided share.

 [Note: CharityWatch generally excludes the value of in-kind (non-cash) donations of goods and services from its calculations of Program % and Cost to Raise $100.
 More information on how grades are calculated and the treatment of in-kind donations can be found by clicking on "About CharityWatch" from the navigation bar and then clicking on "Criteria & Methodology".]

 |According to the Mennonite Central Committee U.S. (MCC U.S.) consolidated audit of March 31, 2018 (Note 14, Related Parties):|

 "The Organization [MCC U.S.] is named in Ten Thousand Villages' (TTV) adopted restated bylaws effective October 29, 2016, whereby the number of Mennonite Central Committee U.S. appointed representatives shall at all times be one (1) less than a majority of the then current number of directors of TTV.